-2.1 Fylde Council is committed to engaging with the community as part of its improvement programme, Fylde Council welcomes the contributions of the community to help improve customer experience and service delivery.
-As part of Fylde Council's Customer Service Charter the Council is committed to excellent customer service.
-See Appendix B for details.
+2.1 Fylde Borough

+Council is committed to

+engaging with the

+community as part of its

+improvement

+programme, Fylde

+Borough Council

+welcomes the

+contributions of the

+community to help

+improve customer

+experience and service

+delivery.

-2.2 The consultation principles and methods contained within this SCI are aligned with wider corporate objectives contained within the Consultation Strategy and the Fylde Council Corporate Plan 2013-2016.
+2.2 The consultation principles and methods contained within this SCI are aligned with wider corporate objectives contained within the Consultation Strategy and the Fylde Borough Council Corporate Plan 2013-2016.